aio-libs/aiohttp/docs/client_reference.rst

       Write a pickled representation of cookies into the file at provided path.

-      :param str file_path: Path to file where cookies will be serialized.
+      :param file_path: Path to file where cookies will be serialized, :class:`str` or :class:`pathlib.Path` instance.

    .. method:: load(file_path)

       Load a pickled representation of cookies from the file at provided path.

-      :param str file_path: Path to file from where cookies will be imported.
+      :param file_path: Path to file from where cookies will be imported, :class:`str` or :class:`pathlib.Path` instance.

 .. disqus::
   :title: aiohttp client reference